10 Ways to Conserve Water in the Garden

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Follow these steps to use water smartly and still keep your plants happy and healthy.
+When rain is scarce, gardeners need ways to conserve water.
+Follow these simple tips to use water smartly and still keep your plants happy and healthy.

 Courtesy Ashley Brawner

 It’s possible to reduce outdoor water use by 20 to 50 percent with a few easy changes.
-To keep your water bill low and plants looking perky, try these tips from the National Garden Bureau and Gardener’s Supply Company.
+To keep your water bill low and plants looking perky, try these ways to conserve water from the National Garden Bureau and Gardener’s Supply Company.

 Use organic matter, such as compost, chopped-up leaves or composted manure, to supplement your soil.
 These organic materials increase the water-holding capacity of soil.
 A good rule of thumb is to add 1 inch of compost per year.